 You’re not supposed to tie yourself to one person.
 Just think about it, do you really think there’s one person out there that can satisfy all your needs?
 Everyone is different, and in everyone you’ll find some things that you like.
 However, you’ll also find that they can’t give you certain things that you’re looking for.
 Instead of being unsatisfied and trying to make it work with one person and limiting yourself in the process, you’re supposed to go out and find others who can fill in the gaps.
 For example, if you’re a guy, today you can spend time with Sarah, who just likes to go out, party and have fun.
 But tomorrow you can spend time with Nicole, with whom you can have really deep conversations about important things that matter to you; the kind of conversations you simply can’t have with Sarah.
 If you couldn’t have Nicole, you’d be expecting Sarah to have the deep conversations with you and since she’s not very interested, it would cause trouble in your relationship with her.
 Since you can satisfy your need for deep conversations with Nicole, you don’t have to bother Sarah with that and can focus on doing the things that you can do together with her.
 When you’re not with Sarah, she’s also free to do things with others that you can’t do with her.
 And so on.

 Think of how much richer your life might be in such a case, how many more experiences you’d be able to have, how many more people you’d be able to meet.
-You’d be completely free, without limitations with regards to who you can love and spend time with.
+You’d be completely free, without limitations with regard to who you can love and spend time with.
 You’d be able to love and be loved without limitations.
 You’d be able to reach out to all those different people to help to satisfy you and help you grow to what you want to be in life.

 Of course when you’re controlled by greed and want to control someone and have that person only for yourself, things are different and it never works out.
 Not only do you limit the person you pretend to love, but even more importantly perhaps, you also limit yourself.
 With the many years of programming ever since your childhood, it might not be easy to accept what I explained above.
 For hundreds and maybe even thousands of years, people have been forced and brainwashed into accepting the opposite in order to frustrate their lives and make it easier for others to control and manipulate them.
 And this is just one of the areas where this is the case.
 If you look around you, it should be more than clear that what we’ve been taught about love, and the rules we’ve been told to live by only serve to frustrate our lives, hurt our relationships and make things more difficult for us.
 Love isn’t supposed to be limiting.
 Let’s have as much of it as possible.